 The TCB '50s jacket is a reproduction of the iconic Vintage Levi's 507 XX (2nd Type) with a paper patch.
 It is made with unsanforized 13,5oz denim fabric.
 From the fabric to sewing to silhouette, it is made with care down to the last detail.
 It has two front pockets in the chest, double needle-stitched and waist clinch.
-TCB modified the shape to a slimmer chest with a longer dress length and tighter arms for those who prefer tight fit but not too much of it.

 The fabric is proprietary TCB unsanforized denim.
 It is made with 100% Zimbabwe cotton, rope-dyed, and has a slubby and irregular texture.
 It has the natural unevenness such as unstable thread thickness and irregular tense on the fabric made by a vintage loom, not by the mainstream methods of the computer regulation.
 The trademark Zimbabwe cotton will show beautiful grain fades.